 A student in Learning Support Services course work may repeat as required to effect exit from Learning Support Services courses.
-However, a student may not repeat a learning support services course more than two (2) times for a total of three attempts.
-If the student does not successfully complete the required LSS course work in three (3) attempts, the student may not progress at the college and will not be allowed to return for succeeding quarters.
-Repetition of Learning Support Services course work does not apply to the college limit of four (4) repetitions in college level course work.
+If the student does not successfully complete the required LSS course work in three (3) attempts, the student can only register for that LSS course in the succeeding quarters until the LSS work is successfully completed.